danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 ```

 Let's keep our fingers crossed that iOS 17 adds many of these features when it launches in a few weeks.
 Native code beats these custom hacks.

-I have added these types and extensions to a new open-source library - [DocumentKit]({{project.url}}).
-Feel free to try it out and let me know what you think.